enqueuer-land/enqueuer/docs/README.md

 It may help somehow.

 #### contributors
+Thanks goes to these wonderful people:

+{{contributors list placeholder}}

-Thank you.
-It sounds *cliché*, but this project wouldn't be the same without the massive contribution from everyone.
+It sounds *cliché*, but this project wouldn't be the same without the massive contribution of everyone.

 #### code it
 In order to contribute with some code, you have to follow a few steps.